Lourdes, below the Basilica of the Immaculate Conception, commonly known as the Upper Basilica, at the riverside.

 The story of Bernadette is quite well told by Franz Werfel in his book Das Lied von Bernadette.
 Fleeing from the Nazis he had to stay for some time at Lourdes, waiting for the visa to go on to the U.S.A.
 Despite being a jew he was quite impressed by the story of Bernadette and he made a vow to tell her story if he ever saw the shores of America.
 His first novel in the new world was the book Song of Bernadette which became world famous, even a movie was made fromthe book.

-The town Lourdes is located in the valley between karstified limestone mountains at the foot of the Pyrenées.
+The town of Lourdes is located in the valley between karstified limestone mountains at the foot of the Pyrenées.
 All the mountains around town are riddled with caves.
-In Lourdes there are more than 30 known caves.
+In Lourdes, there are more than 30 known caves.
 Several caves were used to create cave churches, like the Grottes Les Espélugues in the hill above.
 It was open as cave church but for some reason, probably vandalism, it is now gated by an iron bar gate and can only be viewed from outside.
 Other caves, like the Grottes du Loup and the Grottes des Sarrazins were developed as show caves.
 Only the caves on the Pic du Jer are still open to the public, all other caves are closed for some reason.
-A place you can visit, for free and often in solitude is the the underground Saint Pie X Basilica.
+A place you can visit, for free and often in solitude, is the underground Saint Pie X Basilica.
 It is located in front of the Notre-Dame de Lourdes Sanctuary and seems to be of very low interest to pilgrims seeking relief from sickness.
+It is not a natural cave though, it's artificial.